-The team of volunteers who evaluate PGA applications include the following classified staff members (left to right in photo):
+The team of volunteers who evaluate PGA applications include the following classified staff members:

 To learn more about the PGA, you can view this Powerpoint handout from the September 2005 district opening day presentation by Kris Lestini and Denise Perez: